2019 Funding Community Investment Grants

 The Funds Distribution Committee, a group of community volunteers, oversees the grant application process as follows:

-- Following submission and review of the Community Investment Grant applications, agencies will be asked to make a presentation about their Community Investment Grant application to the Funds Distribution Committee volunteers on Super Saturday, June 16.
+- Following submission and review of the Community Investment Grant applications, agencies will be asked to make a presentation about their Community Investment Grant application to the Funds Distribution Committee volunteers.
+Date is July 21.

 - Funds Distribution volunteers will continue their review, evaluation and discussion of the Community Investment Grant applications, and develop a final recommendation for funding to the UWHC Board of Directors.